JJPmeyer/lenoapps_website/docs/first-template.md

 ## Step 2: Access App in Item View

-1. Navigate to your item on the Monday board
+1. Navigate to your item on the monday board
 2. Open the item view for the item by clicking on the expanding arrows
 3. Select **"Subitem Template Builder"**